webdigga/slot-picks/src/posts/support.md

 ---
 The support phase is a vital part of our web design process, ensuring that your website remains functional, secure, and up-to-date post-launch.
 Our dedicated support services include regular maintenance, updates, security monitoring, and technical assistance to guarantee the long-term success and performance of your website.

-Our commitment to your success extends far beyond the completion of the project, as we offer ongoing maintenance, updates, and optimization services to keep your website running flawlessly.
+Our commitment to your success extends far beyond the completion of the project, as we offer ongoing maintenance, updates, and optimisation services to keep your website running flawlessly.

 There are always going to be niggles and things that have been missed after the site is launched.
 Just tell me what the issues are and I will seek to rectify them.